FireStreaker2/gamestorage/README.md

 soon to be added:
-more games
+more games/roms
 html files?
 more stuff idk

-star this repo is possible, i need stars
+star this repo if possible, i need stars

 the purpose of this repo: